 - 1 lb fresh tortellini pasta

 - Cook tortellini according to package instructions.
-I recommend cooking for 1-2 minutes less then recommended, so the tortellini can hold it’s shape better and dish will last longer.
+I recommend cooking for 1-2 minutes less than recommended, so the tortellini can hold their shape better and the dish will last longer.

 - Meanwhile chop the onion, tomatoes, cucumber, olive and mozzarella cheese and add to a large bowl.